 This charming downtown cafe, located at the historic Stevens House at the Museum of Art, offers an assortment of breakfast, lunch and dinner options.
 Fine art hangs on the walls, providing the perfect ambiance for enjoying the down-home breakfast plates and lunch options.
 The coffee is excellent.
 Try the house macchiato, or for something slightly different, the lachino (a wet cappuccino with less foam and more milk) is great.
 Salads, sandwiches and artistan breads are also on the eclectic menu.
 Don't leave without trying one of the cafe's famous desserts, which include plenty of gluten free options.
 There is a great brick patio for al fresco dining.

 Maynards Kitchen, a sophisticated French-inspired bistro in downtown Tucson, is a local critical darling, and deservedly so.
-Chef Addam Buzzalini and his kitchen team make almost everything on the menu from scratch.
+Chef Brian Smith and his kitchen team make almost everything on the menu from scratch.
 From house-cured meats to freshly baked bread, every dish is hand-crafted using locally sourced ingredients.
 Try the steak tartare for starters, a chef's blend of hand-chopped raw strip loin and tenderloin, watercress, served house-made potato chips.
-For a perfect date night, the roasted chicken dinner for two can't be beat.
-It features Niman Ranch organic chicken, served with roasted fingerling potatoes, farm carrots and pearl onions with lemon-thyme pan jus.
+For a perfect date night, try the decadent Waygu beef New York Strip.
+Juicy and tender with peppers, mushrooms and tagleggio cream.
+Add the Parisian gnocchi with lemon, ricotta and brown butter for a special dinner.